mgalardini/pyseer/docs/usage.rst

    Using too few variants or those which don't represent vertical evolution may be inaccurate (e.g. the roary gene presence/absence list).
 Choosing too many will be prohibitive in terms of memory use and runtime (e.g. all k-mers).
-   Core genome SNPs is a good tradeoff.
+   A VCF of SNPs from the core genome is a good tradeoff in many cases.

 Association models
 ------------------